dagster-io/dagster/.github/ISSUE_TEMPLATE/request_a_feature.md

 ---
 name: Request a feature
-about: "It's nice to have."
+about: It's nice to have.
 title: ''
 labels: feature-request
 assignees: ''